365体育直播投注Crime Awareness & University Police

 If requested, one of our University police officers will talk to groups regarding Crime Awareness/Crime Prevention.

-365体育直播投注The Chief of Police/Director of Public Safety, the University Fire Marshal and other staff members are involved in the University Safety Committee which makes periodic security and safety surveys of campus facilities.
+365体育直播投注The Chief of Police/Director of Public Safety and other staff members are involved in the University Safety Committee which makes periodic security and safety surveys of campus facilities.

 Representatives from University Police/Department of Public Safety and Facilities Planning routinely inspect the entire campus to review lighting and environmental safety concerns.